Recommendations

 A Mandarin hypnotises his partner's daughter to locate hidden bonds.

-The influence of Walter Forde in The Silent House can be felt in the way modern Crime films handle visceral dread.
+The influence of Walter Forde in The Silent House can be felt in the way modern Horror films handle visceral dread.
 From the specific lighting choices to the pacing, this 1929 release set a high bar for atmospheric immersion.

 View Details